Native American Indian Spa Treatments

 800-727-5531

-The Spa at Loretto honors the many cultures and traditions—and the magical blend of old and new—that represent Genuine Santa Fe.
+The Spa at Loretto honors the many cultures and traditions—and the magical blend of old and new—representing Genuine Santa Fe.
 From ancient global rituals to body treatments based on indigenous New Mexico herbs and minerals, our Santa Fe day spa takes you on a journey into the ultimate personal care and relaxation.

 Native Reflections

-This day spa ritual begins with a sage clearing and blessing.
-Sage has long been used by Native American people as an herb for cleansing and clearing.
-Burned in a dried bundle called a smudge stick, it clears negative energies and elevates one’s prayers as the smoke lifts to the heavens.
 Next, soak undisturbed in your ritual bath infused with sage oil.
-This local, indigenous oil lifts the spirits, clears the lungs and strengthens the respiratory system.
-The experience continues with a Sacred Stone Massage using our own house-blended desert sage massage oil.
+This local, indigenous oil lifts the spirits, clears the lungs, and strengthens the respiratory system.
+The experience continues with a Sacred Stone Massage using our house-blended desert sage massage oil.
 The aroma of sage absolutely fills the room and transports you into a timeless and ancient frame of mind—a perfect mood for leaving behind the stresses of the day and reconnecting with the Earth and yourself.
 Take home a smudge stick as our gift to you.

 Sundance Resort